Rayanworkout/Find-and-Replace/README.md

 fnr hello new
 ```

-Find a pattern 'hello' in files of the current folder and replace it with 'new'.
+Find a pattern 'hello' in files of the current folder (recursively) and replace it with 'new'.

 ```bash
 fnr hello new --write